 Where the property transferred does not consist entirely of an interest in residential property then the non-residential property LTT rates and bands apply to that transaction.

-In cases where a building contains a dwelling and something else (e.g. a shop with a flat above it), or where the dwelling has land that is not part of the garden or grounds (e.g. a farmhouse with farmland), the treatment will be that the building acquired is either itself a mixture of residential and non-residential property, or is part of a transaction that includes both residential and non-residential property, and therefore the interest is not solely of residential property and the non-residential LTT rates will apply to the transaction.
+In cases where a building contains a dwelling and something else (for example, a shop with a flat above it), or where the dwelling has land that is not part of the garden or grounds (for example, a farmhouse with farmland), the treatment will be that the building acquired is either itself a mixture of residential and non-residential property, or is part of a transaction that includes both residential and non-residential property, and therefore the interest is not solely of residential property and the non-residential LTT rates will apply to the transaction.

 It is worth noting that, as explained in the higher rates section of the guidance, the acquisition of a non-residential property that includes a dwelling isn’t chargeable to higher residential property LTT rates and bands.
 However this doesn’t stop the dwelling part of that acquisition being subsequently taken into account as a dwelling when assessing how many dwellings a person holds for the purposes of the higher rates rules.

 LTTA/1051 Is the building a dwelling?

 The use (or suitability of use) of the property as a dwelling is to be assessed at the effective date of the transaction.
 If, at that date, the property is used as a dwelling or is suitable for use as a dwelling, then it is a dwelling.
 It is not necessary for the seller to be in occupation on the effective date of the transaction for the building to be used as a dwelling.
 The buyer’s proposed future use of the building does not, of itself, determine the building’s current use or suitability for a different future use.